Counterparty Risk Intermediation

-After completing this reading, you should be able to: Identify counterparty risk intermediaries,...
+After completing this reading, you should be able to: Describe key elements of...
 Read More

 The word “credit” is derived from the ancient Latin word credere, which means “to believe” or “to entrust.”
-In the world of finance and investment, credit refers to a contractual agreement in which a borrower receives something of value now and agrees to repay the lender at a later date – generally with interest.
+In the world of finance and investment, credit refers to a contractual agreement in which a borrower receives something of value now and agrees to repay the lender at a later date, generally with interest.
 Credit is built upon a foundation of trust.
-The borrower can meet obligations as set out in the contract or fail to so, a situation that can lead to loss for the lender.
-As such, the lender must assess the likelihood that the borrower will pay back the loan in accordance with the terms of the agreement.
+This implies that a borrower can either meet obligations as set out in the contract or fail to do so, in which case, the lender incurs a loss.
+As such, a lender must assess the likelihood that a borrower will pay back the loan in accordance with the terms of the agreement.

 For retail banks, credit risk is simply unavoidable.
 Banks receive deposits from customers and then lend the money to individuals and firms.
 In this process, every borrower is associated with some level of credit risk.
 However, the incremental risk of any single risk exposure is small.
 A single obligor is not big enough to threaten the operations of the bank.